 Triglycerides and cholesterol are different types of lipids, or fat, found in the blood stream.
 The body needs these lipids to function properly, but too much can raise the risk of heart disease.

 Preventing a second heart attack

-Over-the-counter fish oil capsules are usually 300 milligrams of eicosopentanoic acid (EPA) and docosohexanoic acid (DHA) each; the dosage needed to reduce triglycerides is over 3,000 milligrams of EPA and DHA, or greater than 10 capsules.
+Over-the-counter fish oil capsules are usually 300 milligrams of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) each; the dosage needed to reduce triglycerides is over 3,000 milligrams of EPA and DHA, or greater than 10 capsules.
 Researchers are using a highly purified form of fish oil made only of EPA.

 "We have shown that this purified form does reduce triglycerides, and has also shown promising results targeting other risk factors such as inflammation," said Ballantyne, who is also the director of the Center for Cardiovascular Disease Prevention at the Methodist DeBakey Heart Center and co-director of Lipid Metabolism and Atherosclerosis Clinic at The Methodist Hospital.
 "This study could potentially offer a new therapy to prevent heart attacks."

 To learn more about the study and the qualifications needed to join, please call the recruitment line at (713) 798-3171.